maddierhess/Portfolio/README.md

 ## Projects

-* [Undergraduate Thesis: Generational Differences in News Consumption Habits]
+* [Undergraduate Thesis: Generational Differences in News Consumption Habits] This study investigated generational differences in common routes to news, attitudes towards news, and levels of knowledge surrounding current events.
+138 adults belonging to Gen Z, Millennial, Gen X, and Baby     Boomer age categories completed a survey which assessed importance of specific modes of media related to news consumption, importance of specific social media platforms in relation to news consumption, and attitudes surrounding news-seeking.
+A twenty-question current events trivia also examined participants’ level of knowledge about current events.
+It was found that routes to news, especially social media platforms, varied significantly across age groups.
+Next, dependence on Instagram, Twitter, and TikTok for news increased the younger the age group.
+Finally, Gen Z proved to be the most news avoidant age group and the least knowledgeable about current events.

-* [Add Health Research Paper: Chronic Juvenile Delinquency]
+* [Add Health Research Paper: Chronic Juvenile Delinquency] This project relies on data collected from the National Longitudinal Study of Adolescent Health, also known as Add Health, in order to examine what causes juveniles to become chronic offenders.
+I propose three theories that aim to contribute to this analysis: Control theory, strain theory, and exposure to deviant peers.

 * [Spatial Analysis of Alcohol Use, Tobacco Use, and Obesity Rates Around the World](https://github.com/Comp-Soc-Science-Methods/HW1/tree/main)
 * [Detecting Communities in Social Networks](https://github.com/Comp-Soc-Science-Methods/HW2)
 * [School Selection Using AHP](https://github.com/Comp-Soc-Science-Methods/HW3_ahp)